 The term “champagne diamond” is a result of a brilliant marketing campaign run during the 1980s and early 1990s.
-Even though these diamonds have a nice colour, brown diamonds were not among the most sought-after gems and they were considered good only for industrial use until the 1980s.
-That is why the Argyle mine, where many of these diamonds were found, changed the name to something more attractive, Champagne Diamonds, and managed to attract a significant amount of attention.
+Even though these diamonds have a nice colour, brown diamonds were not among the most sought-after gems, and they were considered good only for industrial use until the 1980s.
+That is why the Argyle mine, where many of these diamonds were found, changed the name to something more attractive, champagne diamonds, and managed to attract a significant amount of attention.
 The idea of applying a name that better explains the colour tone increased the desire for these stones.

-Brown diamonds, including champagne diamonds, owe their colour to the presence of nitrogen element in their crystal structure, just as it is in the case of yellow and orange diamonds.
+Brown diamonds, including champagne diamonds, owe their colour to the presence of nitrogen elements in their crystal structure, just as it is in the case of yellow and orange diamonds.
 Due to the way nitrogen atoms are grouped during the diamond’s formation process, the stone absorbs light through structural defects in its crystal structure and creates a brown hue in return.
 The higher the nitrogen content in a diamond, the dipper the intensity of the brown colour.

 Evaluating the Colour of Champagne Diamonds

-A champagne diamond’s colour grade is based on both the colour of the stone and its intensity level.
+The champagne diamond’s colour grade is based on both the colour of the stone and its intensity level.
 The colour evaluation of champagne diamonds has three main components: hue, saturation and tone.

 Hue is the visible colour of a diamond, and the primary hue of champagne diamonds is brown.
-Secondary hues that enhance the primary hue, or do not detract from it add value.
+Secondary hues that enhance the primary hue or do not detract from it add value.
 The secondary hue of champagne diamonds is yellow, pink or orange.
 Champagne diamonds with no secondary hues are notorious for their rarity and are usually sold at various auctions.

 Saturation refers to the intensity of the colour, while tone refers to how light or dark the colour is.

 Since the Argyle Mine is “the creator” of champagne diamonds, it carries its own grading system for these stones, ranging from C1 to C7.
-C1 – C2 are considered light champagne colours, C3 – C4 are medium colours, C5 – C6 are dark colours, and C7 is the darkest colour which is referred to as Cognac diamonds.
+C1 – C2 are considered light champagne colours, C3 – C4 are medium colours, C5 – C6 are dark colours, and C7 is the darkest colour referred to as cognac diamonds.
 Cognac diamonds come with a deep orange hue and are the most expensive variety of champagne diamonds.